useflyyer/flyyer-docs/guides/javascript/flyyer-js.md

 ```

 :::note
+**Do not expose your secret key!**
-Make sure Flyyer is instanciated at build time or server-side, so your secret is not exposed on the client.
+Make sure Flyyer is instantiated at build time or server-side, so your secret is not exposed on the client.
 :::